stepp1/country-continents/README.md

 Countries and theires continents, provided as a simple data format data package.
 ## Data

-Dataset contains 252 countru names, with theire two letter continent codes.
+Dataset contains 252 country names, with their two letter continent codes.
 Data comes from [The GeoNames geographical database] (http://www.geonames.org/)

 ### License